 “I am sorry, baba.
 I was thinking about my homework.”

-“Well, I think you should go for a little walk.
-It will be good for you.”
 Ever since my grandmother died, I have not been able to enjoy the outdoors as much as I used to.
 But, because of my father’s insistence, I decided to go to the park.
 It was a ten-minute walk from my house, one that grandma and I used to take every day.
 It was our own little ritual; me coming back from school, eating lunch in a hurry, and setting out with her, hand in hand, to the big, neighborhood park.
 There, in the very far end, stood a banyan tree that was more than a hundred years old.
 After taking a couple of rounds in the park in contemplative silence, tired of walking, we used to take shelter under the huge, umbrella-like tree, its shade providing some much-needed relief.

 I must have been five or six years old when, on one of our excursions, I first made this observation.
 Looking up to my grandma, who, in my opinion, was the wisest person in the whole world, I said, “Why are there so many birds on this tree Dadi?
 The others have only a few.
 Is this one special?”